 Hurricane Laura continues to churn inland

 Just before 1am on Thursday morning, Hurricane Laura came inland near Cameron, Louisiana with 150mph maximum sustained winds.
-Catastrophic storm surge and wind will rake southwest Louisiana overnight.
-Further east in the WBRZ Weather and Baton Rouge area, there is a chance of downpours, isolated tornadoes, and even tropical storm force winds (39mph+ for at least one minute).
+Catastrophic storm surge and wind has devastated southwest Louisiana overnight.
+As of the 10 am advisory, Hurricane Laura has sustained winds of 75mph - making it a category one storm.
+Further east in the WBRZ Weather and Baton Rouge area, there is a chance of downpours, isolated tornadoes, and even tropical storm force winds (39mph+ for at least one minute) through this evening.
+Our weather should begin to improve overnight.

 TORNADO WATCH has been issued for the entire viewing area until 4 pm Thursday.
 Tropical rain bands may produce brief, tornadoes.
 The cells will be moving very quickly so if a warning is issued, please immediately take shelter in a low-level, interior room away from windows.